Staffwerke/vm-babysitter/README.md

 ## Known Issues and Caveats:

 - VM-Babysitter only uses a subset of features of Virtnbdbackup.
-The env var `VIRTNBDBACKUP_ARGS` has been tested only with flags `--start-server`, `--compress` and `--no-color` and other options usually lead to unexpected results.
+The env var `VIRTNBDBACKUP_ARGS` has been tested only with flags `--start-domain`, `--compress` and `--no-color` and other options usually lead to unexpected results.
 However, it's still possible to create custom backups and even templates by using virtnbdbackup command from inside the container.
 It applies the same with other commands, but those aren't been even tested or used, so do it at your own risk.

 - VM-Babysitter has been tested on Unraid v7.
 It has been determined that is not possible to make snapshots of domains being backed up with VM-Babysitter.
 By the other hand, making backups of domains with snapshots it's possible, and when restored, they seem to be OK.
 Nevertheless, and considering both approaches part from different strategies, it's highly encouraged to **use only one at the same time for a given domain, and do not mix snapshots with checkpoint based backups together**.